gylu/ka_coding_challenge/README.txt

 	- Starting from any given user, the entire connected component of the coaching graph containing that user should become infected.
  	- Infections are transitive
  	- Infections are transferred by both the “coaches” and “is coached by” relations
- 2. limited_infection
+ 2. perform_infection

 # Solution:
 Treat problem as a sql problem:
 * A user will be a row in a database
 * Total_infection would then be an update sql call
-* Limited_infection would also be a sql call
+* perform_infection would also be a sql call
 Pros:
 Easier to perform total_infection (just update all users)
 Cons:
-Harder to perform limited_infection (might require some complicated joins)
+Harder to perform perform_infection (might require some complicated joins)

 # Web framework to use: